 WANT TO CUSTOMIZE YOUR OWN HAGGADAH?

 If you would like to customize and create your own Haggadah, find additional resources, activities and readings, or download a themed Haggadah, you can visit www.Haggadot.com.
-This website has curated content (Rabbi Rubin has been a volunteer curator on this site), including readings, prayers, graphics, and games.
+This website has curated content, including readings, prayers, graphics, and games.
 They have a variety of sources and a well-designed platform.

 DO YOU HAVE OTHER PASSOVER QUESTIONS?

-Email Rabbi Rubin at if you have questions or need resources.
+Email Rabbi Finkelstein at if you have questions or need resources.

 Women’s League Judaica Shop